 Membership of the group is open to anyone involved with maritime archaeology.
-It is free for IfA members, non-members need to pay a £10 yearly fee.
+Membership is free for CIfA members, who can join by emailing firstname.lastname@example.org.
+Non-members need to pay an annual £10 fee.

-Following a seminar in December ‘Slipping Through the Net' was put out to consultation.
-This version of the document includes revisions following consulatation.
+'Slipping Through the Net' was put out to consultation.
+This version of the document includes revisions following consultation.
 Additionally responses have been used to help formulate a future strategy document 'Tightening the Net', which will be available here in the near future.